smruthi33/mini-code-lab-java-sdk/README.md

-# Fabric Java SDK for IBM Blockchain platform
+# Fabric Node SDK for IBM Blockchain platform

 Blockchain is a shared, immutable ledger for recording the history of transactions.
 The Linux Foundation’s Hyperledger Fabric, the software implementation of blockchain IBM is committed to, is a permissioned network.
 Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.